SandhyaSuresh06/housesalesprediction/README.md

 # housesalesprediction

-Information on using this cookiecutter
+Information on using this project

 Development workflows
 =======================

-Create new project
+Create new project using cookiecutter
 ----------------------

 You've already done this if you are reading this file.
 You ran: